How to Build Simple React App (Part 4)

 }

-And accordingly change html structure
+And accordingly, change html structure

 // rendering html in src/components/Home/Home.jsx